 It might seem trivial, but home working can quickly lead to laziness.
 Without a physical office to go to, it’s easy to become bound to your dressing gown.
 Although it’s essential to be comfortable, failing to get dressed again blurs the boundaries between work and play – encouraging a lack of professionalism and making your downtime less enjoyable.
 Luckily for me, I have regular meetings, which take me out of my city-centre flat and into the ‘real world’.
 However, even if you’re not in a client-facing job, this is perhaps the piece of advice I’d deem most important to enhancing your productivity.

 Take regular breaks

-A common issue many face with home working is feeling as though they need to work harder to prove they’re not slacking off.
-When working in an office environment, it would quickly become obvious if someone was visibly avoiding work, however in the virtual world of home working, there are no managers breathing down your neck.
+A common issue many faces with home working is feeling as though they need to work harder to prove they’re not slacking off.
+When working in an office environment, it would quickly become evident if someone was visibly avoiding work; however, in the virtual world of home working, no managers are breathing down your neck.

-This is slightly different with freelancing, but the same principles apply – clients are always keen to know where their money is being spent.
+It's slightly different from freelancing, but the same principles apply – clients are always keen to know where their money is being spent.